THE CODE CARD

 Designation of a trusted person

 Download the form, and return it once it has been completed and signed by the patient.
-It can be returned via Messages in mynexuzhealth to the ‘Patient-related support’ service or by email or post to your hospital’s ombudsman service.
+It can be returned via Messages in mynexuzhealth, select the UZ Leuven address (also when you are a patient in another hospital) and choose the ‘Patient-related support’ service.
+Or send the form by email or post to your hospital’s ombudsman service.

 A trusted person can